mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 For the purpose of determining whether to publish SDAM events, two server descriptions having the same address MUST be considered equal if and only if the values of `ServerDescription`_ fields marked (=) are respectively equal.
-Two topology descriptions MUST be considered equal if and only if they have the same set of server addresses, and the server descriptions for each address are respectively equal as just defined.

 This specification does not prescribe how to compare server descriptions with different addresses for equality.